 A: Members of the Utah Lego User’s Group and Great Basin Lego Train Club.
-We are two clubs, of adults with between 10 and 15 active and participating members.
+We are two clubs, of adults with over 40 active and participating members.
 We meet monthly to discuss Lego, share our creations, and 6 times a year, we participate in local shows by building a 30′ x 40’Lego Train layout.
 Though sometimes the layout is smaller, it just depends on our space considerations.

 Q: This is Huge, How Long did it take to set up?

 A: Setup including the tables takes the club 6 to 8 hours to set up. we usually begin setting up the morning of the event opening and Finnish just before the doors open.
 If that seems quick, it’s because it is.
 Most of our models are pre-assembled by their respective owners, and then transported to the show intact, and placed along side the others, then we spend a good amount of time fixing, and rebuilding the models that have broken or come apart during transit.